jatin-47/BFS-Visual/README.md

 # Breadth First Search-Visual
-Graphic animation of Breadth First Search in action using WinBGIm (Windows BGI - with mouse) library in C language for Microsoft Windows users. <br>
+Graphic animation of Breadth First Search in action using WinBGIm (Windows BGI - with mouse) library in C language for Microsoft Windows users.
-If you are a Linux (Ubuntu) user, compile the ``BFS_visual.cpp`` source file in your system (after downloading the necesassary library files).

 <br>

 ## Compatibilty and some information:
-The ``BFS_visual.exe`` is the
+The ``BFS_visual.exe`` is the executable file and can be run in Microsoft Windows only. <br>
+If you are a Linux (Ubuntu) user, compile the ``BFS_visual.cpp`` source file in your system (after downloading the necesassary library files). <br> <br>

 BGI, is a graphics library for the DOS operating systems.
 WinBGIm (Windows BGI - with mouse) is a port of BGI for Microsoft Windows; it also provides several extensions.
 It is a not  a standard library of C so, this library is not cross-platform!
 <br>